 - To feel comfortable saying how she felt in non-threatening, non-confrontational situations, so her husband could hear her.

 - To notice the pleasant side of his nature — the reason she married him in the first place.

 By concentrating on what she enjoyed about his personality, she noticed him repeating the behaviours she wanted a lot more frequently.
 It also made it much easier for her to say how she felt in ‘conflict’ situations without them antagonising one another.
 When she could talk quietly and calmly, she found he would listen.
 This meant she didn’t have to bottle things up inside.
 They dealt with issues as they arose.

 Darren simply changed the conflict pictures he had in his head!
 Instead of making pictures of people fighting and arguing, he made pictures of people talking and listening to resolve a problem.
 He learnt that questioning is a great way to understand.
 When his team questioned him about his engineering plans, he stopped being defensive.
 He answered the questions openly and honestly.

 Clarification was often all that was needed

-In many instances, his team needed more information to ensure they could achieve the goal.
-Darren discovered something else too.
+Many times, his team needed more information to ensure they could achieve the goal.
+Darren discovered something else, too.
 When he listened to his team, often, they would come up with better ways of achieving the desired result.

 Their suggestions were frequently more practical and economical than those Darren had thought of.
 He and his team were learning from each other and going from strength to strength.